rschristopher/ischristtrue.com/src/modern-views/free-will.md

 Slippery slopes aside,
- while we can easily dispense with the semi-Pelagian views of Arminianism, we are left with an ongoing debate between monergism and
+ while we can easily dispense with the semi-Pelagian views of Arminianism, if we are truly concerned with truth, then we are left with an ongoing debate between monergism and